-This conclusion follows also for politics, where people do use social media to make critical, sometimes angry75 points about their lives in general, without turning these into specific attacks on local politicians.
-Yet this is also where we see a difference between the spheres of gender and politics, since social media has not become a significant terrain for imagining an alternative life within an alternative political regime.
-When it comes to gender and people's more personal lives, however, that is exactly what social media is becoming important for.
 Already we have seen how in issues of gender both men and women are starting to imagine worlds that were unprecedented in their prior offline lives.
 But since this refers to a field of relationships that is certainly undergoing change, it is not simply an alternative fantasy world - indeed what emerges quite clearly is that we cannot reduce this to a dualism of online 'fantasy' opposed to offline 'reality'.
-One of the reasons for this is that creativity, imagination and transcendent other worlds have always been part of everyday life, reflected for instance in realms such as religion.
-So the conclusions of this chapter with regard to gender will become clearer as we progress to the next chapter, which focuses on precisely these questions.
+One of the reasons for this is that creativity, imagination and transcendent other worlds have always been part of everyday life.
+The conclusion of this chapter will become clearer as we progress to the final conclusion of this thesis, which focuses on the relationship between online and offline.